ameysh/Fooocus-Prime/readme.md

 This fork is actively evolving, with features and tweaks added or refined over time.
 As of now, here’s a snapshot of the current modifications:

-- Image generation now defaults to a single image.
+- Default image output is set to one, making results quicker and more focused
+- Performance settings are now organized in a drop-down menu for cleaner navigation

 ---